 - Home equity is the difference between what your home is worth and how much you still owe on your mortgage.
 As you pay down your mortgage and your home's value increases, your equity stake grows.

 Tapping your home’s equity can help you cover significant expenses, improve your financial situation or achieve any other money goal.
 The interest rates on a home equity loan or line of credit (HELOC) are usually lower than those on other forms of financing, and you can often obtain more funds with an equity product compared to a credit card, which might have a lower limit, or a personal loan.
 Home equity loans and HELOCs are also repaid over a longer term, meaning you’ll have more manageable payments.
 The most common reasons to use equity include:

 - Debt consolidation

 There aren’t any restrictions on how to use equity in your home, but there are a few ways to make the most of a home equity loan or HELOC.
 Here are 10 ways to use your home equity, along with their pros and cons.

 1. Home improvements

 Home improvement is one of the most common reasons homeowners take out home equity loans or HELOCs.
-Besides making a home more comfortable for you, upgrades could raise the home’s value and draw more interest from prospective buyers when you sell it later on.
+Besides making the home more comfortable, upgrades could make it more valuable.

-“Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” says Brunker.
+“Home equity is a great option to finance large projects like a kitchen renovation that will increase a home’s value over time,” says Glenn Brunker, president of Ally Home.
 “Many times, these investments will pay for themselves by increasing the home’s value.”

 3. Debt consolidation